Solaris

 The “contact” with alien intelligence—if that is, in fact, what is

-happening on the planet—takes on the appearance of an external
+happening on the planet—takes on the appearance of an

-made real, often in surprising and disturbing ways.
-As a result, the
+psychological is made real, often in surprising and disturbing

-exploration of this strange world takes on a dreamlike quality, a
+ways.
+As a result, the exploration of this strange world takes on a

-haunting that the human visitors cannot escape since it seems
+dreamlike quality, a haunting that the human visitors cannot

-grounded in their own minds.
+escape since it seems grounded in their own minds.

 In Lem’s universe, heroism is usually suspect and adventure